 The sloop Pandora was anchored in Wellington Harbour at the time of the 1855 earthquake.
 Her commander, Byron Drury, reported: ‘For eight hours subsequent to the first and great shock, the tide approached and receded from the shore every 20 minutes, rising from eight to ten feet and receding four feet lower than at spring tides.
 One ship, I heard, was aground at her anchorage four times.’
 2

 About 20 minutes after the earthquake, tsunami waves surged into Wellington Harbour through its narrow entrance, then for many hours bounced repeatedly back and forth, reflected off the harbour sides.
-Water also flooded into Lyall Bay from Cook Strait and Evans Bay from Wellington Harbour, putting the low isthmus between them (the site of Wellington Airport) under nearly a metre of water.
+Water also flooded into Lyall Bay from Cook Strait and Evans Bay from Wellington Harbour, putting the low isthmus between them (now Kilbirnie) under nearly a metre of water.

 Peru–Chile tsunami, 1868

 In August 1868, an earthquake of about magnitude 9.0 offshore from the Peru–Chile border generated a devastating tsunami.
 The earthquake and tsunami killed thousands of people along the South American coast.
 Spreading across the Pacific, it became the largest recorded distant tsunami to strike New Zealand, affecting many ports and causing substantial damage on the Chatham Islands and Banks Peninsula.

 The tsunami reached the Chatham Islands around 1 a.m. on 15 August, about 15 hours after the earthquake.
 Māori at the village of Tupuangi were woken by water surging into their houses and fled to higher ground.
 Subsequently two larger waves destroyed the village and the houses of several European settlers.
 One Māori drowned, carried out to sea while trying to retrieve a boat that had come adrift.
 The tsunami also damaged buildings at Waitangi.